 TWD fans have been running around the internet for months like Chicken Little, screaming “Negan’s coming, Negan’s coming” so we knew he was coming and comic book readers had told us to expect Glenn’s death.
 Some of us probably went into the episode expecting his death whilst others hoped it would be someone else.
 What most of us can agree on is that we expected to see someone die.

-When Negan finally arrived in the final 15 minutes of the over long finale I for one was ready to see a death.
+When Negan finally arrived in the final 15 minutes of the overlong finale I for one was ready to see a death, any death.
 Even if it was Carol or Morgan in a non Negan related death, I was prepped.

 Jeffrey Dean Morgan got to introduce his character with a 10-minute monologue which gave me the opportunity to comment on JDMs skinny butt, watch Rick sweat buckets, compare Negan to the Iron Born from Game of Thrones, mock Rick’s bad decisions and a whole bunch of other stuff.